Meet the Severn Way in Newtown

 Powis Castle: a step back in time

-Take a tour around this magnificent 13th century medieval fortress, a must do at the end of your walk.
+Take a tour around Powis Castle, a magnificent 13th century medieval fortress, a must do at the end of your walk.
 Spoil yourself with afternoon tea at Lady Violet’s tea room.
 Wander around the world-famous garden, overhung with clipped yews and shelters rare and tender plants, laid out under the influence of Italian and French styles.
 Visit the Clive museum to see ‘Clive of India’s’ treasures including the Roman 1st century cat and snake sculpture.

 Wildlife along the Severn Way